jadebustos/demos/odh-binary-classification/deploy/README.md

 [user@bastion ocp]$
 ```

-If there is no HTPasswd provided you can create:
+If there is no HTPasswd provided you can create it:

 ```
 [user@yourhost ansible]$ ansible-playbook -i inventory create-idp.yaml